-This type of weather arrives with the expectation for travel disruptions, possible school closures and a challenging commute for workers.
-Usually there is no strict procedure as to what action should be taken depending on the severity of the weather and in the workplace this leaves employees in an awkward position as to what to do, especially if schools are closed and child care is not available.
-Is your workplace likely to freeze over?
+The cold weather arrives with the expectation for travel disruptions, school closures and a challenging commute for workers.
+Usually, there is no strict protocol during severe weather conditions.
+This often leads to ambiguity; with employees unsure what to do.
+When schools are closed and childcare is unavailable this can be even trickier.
+Is your workplace likely to freeze over in these conditions?

-Below we have outlined some of the measures employers can take to ensure that employees can still deliver high performance during the ‘big freeze’.
+Here are some tips to ensure employees can deliver high performance during the ‘big freeze:

-Employers have a duty of care to the employees and are required to maintain safe working conditions as they could be liable if there was an accident that could have been avoided.
-For example, employers should make sure that the entrance to the workplace is well gritted and that employees are warned if roads are icy.
-Manual work may not be possible during bad weather conditions and employers should always play it safe rather than take unnecessary risks.
-The cold weather can also have an effect on our health, with more employees feeling unwell and needing to take time off work.
-By taking measures to ensure employees are well looked after, this can be avoided.
-Better to have a healthy employee work from home than to have them make a gruelling journey into work only to be off sick the following day!
+Employers have a duty of care to employees, maintaining safe working conditions.
+Workplace entrances should be well-gritted, with employees being warned if roads are icy.
+Manual work may be not possible during bad weather conditions.
+Employers should play is safe, not take unnecessary risks.
+The cold weather can also make us feel unwell and needing to take time off work.
+Looking after our employees properly can help prevent this situation.
+It is better to have a healthy employee work from home than make them take a gruelling journey into work and be off sick the following day!